BGI-Qingdao/VT3D/README.md

 Note:
      Set "Genes" : ["all"] to export all genes in var.

-The structure of output atlas folder:
+The structure of the output atlas folder:
       webcache
         +---Anno
              +---lineage.json